alexinea/aspnetcore-doc-cn/aspnetcore/fundamentals/dependency-injection.md

 ```

 At runtime, Autofac will be used to resolve types and inject dependencies.
 [Learn more about using Autofac and ASP.NET Core](http://docs.autofac.org/en/latest/integration/aspnetcore.html).

+### Thread safety

+Singleton services need to be thread safe.
+If a singleton service has a dependency on a transient service, the transient service may also need to be thread safe depending how it’s used by the singleton.

 ## Recommendations